Savage 110 BA: Heavy barrel

-The 110 BA includes a fluted heavy barrel that is free-floating which provides high accuracy.
-Thicker barrels are generally stiffer, and thus deflect less when a force is applied, such as when a forearm touches a barrel.
+The 110 BA includes a fluted, heavy barrel that is free-floating, which provides high accuracy.
+Thicker barrels are generally stiffer and thus deflect less when a force is applied, such as when a forearm touches a barrel.
 A heavier barrel also tends to vibrate less when fired, thus sending bullets more consistently in the same direction.
 Their greater weight (within reason) makes it easier to hold the rifle steady.
 For all of these reasons, heavy barrels are generally more accurate than lighter barrels.
-The "flutes" are essentially grooves that are cut into the length of the barrel to help it dissipating heat.
-There are many arguments for and against fluted barrels; but whatever the take Savage decided that fluting this barrel on the 110 BA was a good idea.
+The "flutes" are essentially grooves that are cut into the length of the barrel to help it dissipate heat.
+There are many arguments for and against fluted barrels, but whatever the take, Savage decided that fluting this barrel on the 110 BA was a good idea.

 Free-floating

-A free-floating barrel means that the barrel does not touch the stock that is connected to it except at the very end near the receiver and bolt end; where it is attached.
-The advantage to this design is that there is less vibration resonance.
-This means that as bullets are fired down the barrel their energy is usually channeled down the edges of the barrel.
-If the barrel were touching the stock throughout its entire length the energy traveling down the barrel would be transferred to the stock.
-This transference of energy to the stock would thus cause resonance which results in prolongation of vibrations by reflection.
-The effect of this is that the entire rifle tends to vibrate which causes inaccuracy as accuracy is a product of stability and not movement.
+A free-floating barrel means that the barrel does not touch the stock that is connected to it except at the very end, near the receiver and bolt end, where it is attached.
+The advantage of this design is that there is less vibrational resonance.
+This means that as bullets are fired down the barrel, their energy is usually channeled down the edges of the barrel.
+If the barrel were touching the stock throughout its entire length, the energy traveling down the barrel would be transferred to the stock.
+This transference of energy to the stock would thus cause resonance, which results in the prolongation of vibrations by reflection.
+The effect of this is that the entire rifle tends to vibrate, which causes inaccuracy, as accuracy is a product of stability and not movement.
 A barrel that is free-floating thus eliminates these problems.

 Muzzle brake

-The 110 BA comes with a 3.5" inch muzzle brake that is threaded to an industry standard 5/8x24 (5/8-24 UNEF-3A) thread pitch.
+The 110 BA comes with a 89 mm (3.5" inch) muzzle brake that is threaded to a 5/8-24 UNEF-3A thread pitch, which equates to approximately 15.88×1.058 in metric terminology.
 Savage felt that a muzzle brake was essential in the rifle design as the .338 Lapua Magnum round generates recoil that most shooters find unpleasant.
 The muzzle brake has no bottom gills, forcing the expanding gases to channel up and out.
 This feature eliminates any "dust cloud" when firing from a prone position which would normally give away a shooter's position in a tactical situation.
 By channeling the expanding gases upward and backward muzzle rise and recoil is reduced by what Savage claims is 35 percent.
 Project designer Steve Danneker claims the 110 BA has felt recoil comparable to that of the .308 Winchester round.